-So you’re wondering how radar level measurement works?
-We can certainly explain this.
-Radar level meters work based on the time of flight(TOF) method or time domain reflectometry (TDR).
-To start with, you measure the distance from the reference point to the surface of your liquid.
+Radar level transmitters work based on the time of flight(TOF) method or time domain reflectometry (TDR).
+To start with, we can measure the distance from the reference point to surface of a liquid.
 Then the meter sends a high-frequency signal from an antenna or along a probe.

 When the product surface reflects the pulse, the meter receives the reflection.
 Then the device calculates how long it took the pulse to return and translates that time delay into level measurement.

 Before we apply a radar meter, we need to know the dielectric constant (DC) of a product, as that has a direct impact on the quality of the reflections.
 In fact, products with high DC values will reflect strong, clear pulses.
 On the other hand, a product with a low DC value will absorb more of the pulse, reflecting less and reducing accurate readings.

 Radar level measurement is a safe solution even under extreme process conditions (pressure, temperature) and vapors.
 Radar level transmitters can also be used in hygienic applications for non-contact level measurement.
 Radar level transmitters versions are available for different industries like for water/wastewater, the food industry, life sciences or the process industry.
 Various antenna versions for every kind of radar applications are available.